somyakantdash/Aztec-Network-Node-Run-Full-Guide/Sequencer-Node.md

 ## 🔶For Next Day Run This Command (Windows)

-#1 Open WSL & Docker and Put this Command
+#1 Open WSL and Put this Command
 ```
 aztec start --node --archiver --sequencer \
   --network alpha-testnet \